Research Funded Pathway

 - Details on how the applicant was identified

-- A consise statement of the international recognition of the applicant's research leadership/achievement
+- A concise statement of the international recognition of the applicant's research leadership/achievement

 - An identification of the connection between the strategic goals of the University and those of the funding agency from which the research award is/was sought

-- A clear statement indicating the ability and committment of the College and School to the long-term financial support of the post should support from the funding agency be withdrawn or not renewed
+- A clear statement indicating the ability and commitment of the College and School to the long-term financial support of the post should support from the funding agency be withdrawn or not renewed

 - A statement demonstrating how the applicant's contribution to the teaching and learning mission of the University will be established, and a specific commentary on the applicant's suitability as a lecturer.
 This statement should not exceed four sides of A4.

-In addition, the applicant must submit the following from the applicant:
+In addition, the applicant must submit the following:

-- Copy of the applicant’s full Curriculum Vitae including a list of their publications
+- Copy of their full Curriculum Vitae including a list of their publications

 - A personal career plan, in which the applicant indicates the strategy, trajectory and goal they plan to achieve during the next five years.
 This plan document should not exceed two sides of A4 paper.

 - Evidence of receipt of a suitable grant.